 We love things that make our life easier, even if it’s as simple as watering plants.
 Being busy, it’s easy to forget such chores.
 If you’ve been dealing with dying plants because you forget to water them, here’s a DIY project that will be very useful for you.
 Plus, it’s an easy build.

-This self-watering planter is a great way to bring new life to old dresser drawers that you’re no longer using.
+Well, this self-watering planter is a great way to bring new life to old dresser drawers that you’re no longer using.
 You can repurpose them, paint and design them in any way you want.
-Put them up outside your house and they’ll liven up the space.
+Put them up outside your house and they’ll liven up space.

 If you have old dresser drawers that have been sitting in storage for so long, it’s time to take them out.
 Don’t let the long list of materials intimidate you.
 This is an easy project with big benefits.